joshka/junit-json-params/README.md

 # junit-json-params

-A [Junit 5](http://junit.org/junit5/) library to provide annotations that load data from JSON Strings or files in parameterized tests.
+A [Junit 5](http://junit.org/junit5/) library to provide annotations that load singleObject from JSON Strings or files in parameterized tests.

 ## Project Info